atk4/book/en/views/lister.rst

     });

 .. php:method:: render

+    Renders everything

+.. php:method:: rowRender

+    Renders single row

+    If you use for formatting then interact with template->set() directly prior to calling parent

+.. php:method:: formatRow

+     Called after iterating and may be redefined to change contents of :php:attr:`Lister::current_row`.
+Redefine this method to change rendering logic

 The resulting values in this hash after formatting will be populated into the template.
 The template is :php:meth:`GiTemplate::render`-ed and the resulting